Skip to main content Skip to main navigation Skip to footer content

 • Completion of ENG 101, PSY 101, ANT 101, BIO 231 and BIO 232.
 BIO 231 and BIO 232 must be completed with a C or better within the last 5 years.

-• Requirements to Apply:
+Admission Requirements to Apply:

 • Completion of college Anatomy & Physiology I and II with labs, with grades of B (83%) or higher within the last 5 years

-• Eligible for ENG 101 English Composition I and Statistics MAT 177
+• Eligible for ENG 101 and MAT 177

-• Three completed Health Program Recommendation Forms
+• Submission of three completed electronic Recommendation Forms

 *More information regarding our admission policy: